amaxwell20/covid19/README.md

 Our data is current as of 7/14/2020.

 #### Objective COVID-19 measures by county
-In the graphic below, we divide cases and deaths into totals (all during the pandemic) and recent (in the past 2 weeks).
+In the graphic below, we divide cases and deaths into total cases (all during the pandemic) and recent cases(all in the past 2 weeks).
 This division allows you to see the overall impact of the virus on your county as well as the current condition in your county.
 For reference:
 - Each row represents a different COVID-19 measure, and each column shows a different perspective on that measure.
 - The first column shows the county's rate per 100k residents.
 The second and third column rank the county among all counties in the state and the country, respectively.
 - Below each measure, you can see where your county was 1-week ago and 1-month ago.
 In this way, you can track county performance over time.